Bryanston (011) 463 8330 | Wilgeheuwel (011) 794 4566

 With a love for sports and movement, Allyson has participated in many sports and has achieved her second Dan Black belt in Karate.
 Allyson is a qualified BASI Pilates Instructor and has a passion for Pilates.

-She has also completed many courses in sports and orthopaedics in order to stay current with the best clinical practice.
+She has also completed many courses in order to stay current with the best clinical practice.
+This includes the Maple Tree Oncology Exercise qualification, Advanced foot and ankle rehabilitation, and many more.

 Allyson is a passionate Physiotherapist; dedicated to assisting her clients achieve their highest level of functioning and training.